sjalin/bl_x1c_bento/README.md

 ### Build hardware
    1. Connect a relay to PIN 11 pn a raspberry pi
    2. Connect fan power to the other side of the relay

+Notes:
+* Using a Gaptec LMO78_05-1.0 DC/DC for converting the 24V to 5V for driving the Raspberry pi

 ### Install software
 run to following
 ```bash